jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

 ## 🚀 Usage

-Run the main script to start the Claude Engineer interface:
+Run the main script to start the AI Engineer interface:

 ```
-python main.py
+python Ai.py
 ```

-Once started, you can interact with Claude Engineer by typing your queries or commands.
+Once started, you can interact with AI Engineer by typing your queries or commands.
 Some example interactions:

 - "Create a new Python project structure for a web application"
 - "Explain the code in file.py and suggest improvements"